damianoneill/healthbot/docs/bulk-provisioning.md

 ```

+This summarises an installation, providing a high level view of what has been configured.

 The configure command provides a Devices sub-command for provisioning Devices using NETCONF RPC Requests.
 This can be used to bulk provision configuration directly on the Devices, e.g. configuring the entablement of gRPC for Telemetry.

 ```console